Acebeam X80 Flashlight Review

 On Hold Mode cycle (L,M,H,R,G,UV)

-That UI is really fairly simple.
-But there’s a LOT of UV in there, and really the lack of ability to strobe red and blue just seems like a bad oversight.
+That user interface is really fairly simple.
+But there’s a LOT of UV in there, and really, the lack of ability to strobe red and blue just seems like a bad oversight.

 Modes